 What are drapes?

-Drapes are made from heavy, thick fabric.
-They’re used to completely block light, reduce external noise, and insulate a room.
-This is why drapes are lined with fabric such as silk, velvet, or damask.
+Drapes are made from heavy, thick fabric material.
+Drapes are used to completely block light and even reduce external noise from entering a room.
+For this reason, drapes are lined with fabric such as silk, velvet, or damask.

 What are curtains?